Thomas J. DiLorenzo's "The Real Lincoln" — a rebuttal

 Page 201: "Shortly before his death in 1870, General Robert E. Lee told former Texas Governor Fletcher Stockdale that, in light of how the Republican Party was treating the people of the South, he never would have surrendered at Appomattox, but would have died there with his men in one final battle.
 'Governor, if I had foreseen the use these people designed to make of their victory, there would have been no surrender at Appomattox Courthouse; no sir, not by me.
 Had I foreseen these results of subjugation, I would have preferred to die at Appomattox with my brave men, my sword in my right hand.'"
 (The second edition uses the same language.)
 This story is weak on several levels.
 Douglas Southall Freeman, the premier biographer of General Lee, does not accept it.
 DiLorenzo cites a book by Thomas Nelson Page as his source, but Freeman notes that the evidence for the incident is second-hand (to DiLorenzo's source it might be third-hand) and says, "There is nothing in Lee's own writings and nothing in direct quotation by first-hand witness that accords with such an expression on his part."
 (R.E.
 Lee, vol. IV, p.
 374).

 Page 203: DiLorenzo states that revisionist historians of Reconstruction "have been dominated by 'Marxists of various degrees of orthodoxy'" and cites p.
 9 of Kenneth Stampp's book The Era of Reconstruction: 1865-1877 as support.
 Let's see what Stampp really says (the first sentence actually starts on page 8): "The revisionists are a curious lot who sometimes quarrel with each other as much as they quarrel with the disciples of Dunning.
 At various times they have counted in their ranks Marxists of various degrees of orthodoxy, Negroes seeking historical vindication, skeptical white Southerners, and latter-day northern abolitionists.
 But among them are numerous scholars who have the wisdom to know that the history of an age is seldom simple and clear-cut, seldom without its tragic aspects, seldom without its redeeming virtues."
 I will leave it to the reader to decide if DiLorenzo's comment accurately reflects the meaning of Stampp's words.
-(The second edition uses significantly different language, and the anonymous website ignores this point entirely.)
+(The second edition uses significantly different language.)
 Stampp does in fact use the words "Marxists of various degrees of orthodoxy", but he does not say that they have dominated the school; he lists them merely as one of several groups that have been lumped together as revisionists and points out that the revisionists have frequently disagreed with each other.

 Pages 200-232: It is fair to ask, in my opinion, why DiLorenzo spends an entire chapter (33 pages) of a book on Lincoln on the subject of Reconstruction, which occurred after Lincoln was dead.
 Apparently, DiLorenzo's point (see page 211) is that Lincoln's agenda and policies led to Reconstruction and so it is proper to consider it part of his legacy.
-This thesis founders on the very real fact---which DiLorenzo conveniently ignores---that Lincoln and the radical wing of the Republican Party disagreed about Reconstruction policy, to the extent that Lincoln's "pocket veto" of the Wade-Davis bill was a serious issue in the 1864 election campaign.
+This thesis founders on the very real fact¯which DiLorenzo conveniently ignores—that Lincoln and the radical wing of the Republican Party disagreed about Reconstruction policy, to the extent that Lincoln's "pocket veto" of the Wade-Davis bill was a serious issue in the 1864 election campaign.
 DiLorenzo, of course, does not mention the Wade-Davis bill at all.

 Crossroads series on DiLorenzo's C-SPAN interview: On May 25, 2008, DiLorenzo was interviewed by C-SPAN's Brian Lamb about his book, The Real Lincoln.
-In February and March, 2012, Prof. Brooks Simpson's outstanding blog, Crossroads, featured a series of analyses based on a transcript of this interview.
+In February and March, 2012, Prof. Brooks Simpson's blog, Crossroads, featured a series of analyses based on a transcript of this interview.
 Here are links to the individual posts.